Semrush helps you:

 For example, a single post on our blog is the result of at least 5 people:

-2. Someone else (me) writes the post
+2. One of our writers writes the post

-3. A designer takes screenshots and creates visuals
+3. A designer takes screenshots and creates visuals (visual content)

 Scale Promotion